marcosantos98/llvm-test/readme.md

 # llvm test

-Generate llvm-ir from a basic stack virtual machine and compile it to the host machine target.
+Generate llvm-ir from a basic stack virtual machine using the llvm toolchain and compile it to the host machine target.

 ## OPs: